dotnet/training-tutorials/content/csharp/getting-started/lesson-01.md

 ## Next Steps

 Using the editor of your choice, create a new Console Application and confirm you're able to run it.
 Congratulations!
 You just wrote your own program!
-We'll look at how to make it start doing something interesting in [the next lesson](lesson-02.md).
+You'll learn how to make it start doing something interesting in [the next lesson](lesson-02.md).